Laundry rooms, pet grooming stations, storage spaces and mechanical rooms are all examples of utility spaces commonly found in today’s homes.

 The answer to this question is quite variable from home to home, but largely depends upon the size of the structure and the lot on which you have selected to build.
 It is also worth mentioning that inclusion of any complex electrical or mechanical systems and other specialty systems or elements can add to the build time.

 The first milestone is obtaining a building permit.
 This will occur upon availability of a completed geo-technical survey report and finalized plans of your home.
-Once the building permit has been approved and issued, most homes will require between three and five months, though we do recommend planning for an additional month for final inspection, cleaning and title/escrow services to be completed.
+Once the building permit has been approved and issued, most homes will require between four and eight months, though we do recommend planning for an additional month for final inspection, cleaning and title/escrow services to be completed.
 This time frame may extend, to a degree, in the event of prolonged inclement weather or other factors beyond our control.
 Circumstances may also be such that construction concludes somewhat ahead of schedule.
 In any event, this time frame should not be considered a guarantee, but instead, an experienced-based estimate.

 For our part, we will take the time necessary to make sure your home is built right.
 We are not willing to compromise our experience-proven methods and standards in order to trim a few days from the build time.
 The risk of a finished home that is not up to the Braun level-of-quality is not one we are willing to entertain.

 The time has finally arrive and you are a new Built by Braun homeowner!
 That simply means your home was built to the highest standards of quality.
-To give you peace of mind so you can fully enjoy your new investment, Braun Construction backs each new home with an 18-month warranty against any craftsmanship issues.
+To give you peace of mind so you can fully enjoy your new investment, Braun Construction backs each new home with an 12-month warranty against any craftsmanship issues.
 If a problem arises due to workmanship, we will ensure it is corrected when brought to our attention.
-Additionally, there are occasions where manufacturers warranty their products beyond the 18-month period of our warranty.
+Additionally, there are occasions where manufacturers warranty their products beyond the 12-month period of our warranty.
 In those instances, we remain willing to provide support and assistance.

 From design to development and throughout the warranty period, our client’s overall experience is as important to us as the quality of the finished product.